gravestench/akara/README.md

 It's worth mentioning that each distinct component type that is registered will only have one component factory and one component ID.

+Here, we try to register the same component twice, but nothing bad happens:
 ```golang
 id1 := world.RegisterComponent(&Velocity{})
 id2 := world.RegisterComponent(&Velocity{})

 isSame := id1 == id2 // true
 ```

+### Entities
+An Entity is just a unique `uint64`, nothing more.

  ### Systems
 Systems are fairly simple in that they need only implement this interface: